Easy Kitchen Tips and Secrets

 - For milder chapatis, add a teaspoon oil to the flour and work the mixture with warm water.
 Rest the batter in a secured bowl for no less than 15 minutes.

-- On the off chance that a dal or curry has turned out to be over salted, include a large portion of a peeled crude potato and stew for a couple of minutes.
+- On the off chance that a dal or curry has turned out to be over salted, add a large portion of a peeled crude potato and stew for a couple of minutes.
 The potato will absorb the abundance of salt.

 - When boiling milk, spread ghee on the edges of the vessel to avoid overflow.